varunnair82/varunnair82/README.md

 - Technical Leadership

 I have a keen interest in latest technologies such as Blockchain, Internet of Things (IoT), Digital Twin Solutions, and Artificial Intelligence (AI).
 I am actively exploring and understanding these fields to integrate them into innovative solutions.
 I am passionate about leveraging my skills to build solutions that solve real-world problems.
 I enjoy collaborating with cross-functional teams, mentoring emerging talent, and continuously exploring new technologies to stay ahead in this ever-evolving field.

+* 🌍  I'm based in Bangalore, Karnataka
+* ✉️  You can contact me at [varun.nair82@gmail.com](mailto:varun.nair82@gmail.com)
+* 🧠  I'm learning Gen AI
+* 🤝  I'm open to collaborating on IOT & Blockchain